BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 If you added them as “spatial_edt” marker class, then they will be accessible to the handful of dedicated EDT plotting functions in the spatial tab – which will be focus of this section.
-However, if you chose a different marker_class they will be accessible to ANY function that uses that marker_class, *including in the analysis tab!* This means any plot, clustering, dimensionality reduction, etc. covered in the Single-Cell Analysis documentation could take an EDT channel as an input, depending on the marker_class chosen.
+However, they are always accessible to ANY function that can use the selected marker_class, *including in the analysis tab!*
+This means any plot, clustering, dimensionality reduction, etc. covered in the Single-Cell Analysis documentation could take an EDT channel as an input.
+However, if you do choose 'type' as a marker_class (for example), then your EDT calculations will be plotted along with all the other channels set to 'type', which is usually more confusing than useful.

 *The outputs of the dedicated EDT functions are shown below:*